najibullahjafari/Legendary-portfolio-/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank #Chindy #Shine and his valueble efforts of making prototype system,
+I would like to acknowledge and give credit to Cindy Shin for the original design that served as inspiration for this project.
+Her creativity and talent are greatly appreciated.

+You can find more of Cindy Shin's work at [her website](https://www.behance.net/adagio07).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>